 The Organizations determine if an arrangement is a lease at inception.
-Operating leases are included in operating lease right-of-use ("ROU") assets, other current liabilities, and operating lease liabilities in the Consolidated Statement of Financial Position.
+When applicable, operating and finance leases are included in lease right-of-use ("ROU") assets, other current liabilities, and lease liabilities in the Consolidated Statements of Financial Position.
 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
+ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term, using the weighted average discount rate.

-The operating lease ROU asset includes any lease payments made and excludes lease incentives.
+The ROU asset includes any lease payments made and excludes lease incentives.
+The Organizations have elected the option to use the risk-free rate determined using a period comparable to the lease terms as the discount rate for leases where the implicit rate is not readily determinable.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organizations will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
-Abby's House has applied the standards to its lease with the LLC, which has been eliminated, along with the rental income and expense, in the accompanying consolidated financial statements.
+Abby's House has applied the standards to its operating lease with the LLC, which has been eliminated, along with the rental income and expense, in the accompanying consolidated financial statements.

 Abby's House has elected the short-term lease exemption for all leases with a term of 12 months or less for both existing and ongoing operating leases to not recognize the asset and liability for these leases.
 Lease payments for short-term leases are recognized on straight-line basis.
-For the year presented, the Organizations did not have any short-term leases.
+For the years presented, the Organizations did not have any short-term leases.